 Each year, NADRAC provides a forward work plan to the Attorney-General.
-Work plans were developed for the 2004 and 2005 calendar years.
 NADRAC's work program consists of:

 - 1. Major projects that assist in the fulfilment of NADRAC's charter and address the key priorities that Council has identified for ADR in Australia.
 These priorities are: - the effective use of ADR by courts and tribunals - promoting the appropriate use of ADR - enhancing quality and consistency in ADR services - supporting diversity and innovation in ADR, and - improving ADR research. - 2.
 Advice and responses to the Attorney-General or the Attorney-General's Department in relation to specific reforms and initiatives. - 3.
 As resources permit, guidance to, or involvement in, the work of other bodies with an interest in alternative dispute resolution.